Rus' people: Rural

 The inscriptions could be from descendants of the Rus' who settled in the area as protection for the western border of Kievan Rus'.
 The inscription shows archaic features and the g rune (X) is from the Elder Futhark, which could be due to copying the inscription from generation to generation.
 In that case the name Sigriðr was inherited for generations in the family.
 However, the f runes show that this was not the case, because the rune and the cross have similar meaning, although in different religions.
 Only those who had adhered to Norse paganism and later converted to Christianity would understand their significance, which necessitates a survival of old Norse traditions.
-It is possible that this community of descendants of late 10th c.
-Rus' who lived in a remote area of Kievan Rus' preserved family names, runic lore in archaic forms, ancestral beliefs and some of the Old Norse language, as evidenced by the runes.
+It is possible that this community of descendants of late 10th century Rus' who lived in a remote area of Kievan Rus' preserved family names, runic lore in archaic forms, ancestral beliefs and some of the Old Norse language, as evidenced by the runes.

 There is another set of inscriptions that look like runes from an old fortification named Maskovichi, on the river route of Western Dvina.
 It was on the Latvian border and could control the river, although it was located several km away.
-The fort was used in the 12th and 13th c. and would later turn into a small castle.
+The fort was used in the 12th and 13th century, and would later turn into a small castle.
 C. 110 bone fragments with graffiti have been found and they include inscriptions and pictures of warriors and weapons.
 The runic-like inscriptions are only three to six letters long and some can be interpreted.
-Some 30 of them are clearly Cyrillic, while 48 are runic.
-Some of the runic inscriptions are written with mirror-runes (right-to-left) and are illegible, but several can be read as personal names, words and individual runes.
+Some 30 of them are clearly Cyrillic, while 48 are runic.Duchits, L. V. and Melnikova, E. A. "Nadpisi i znaki na kostiakh s gorodishscha Maskovichi (Severo-Zapadnaia Belorussiia) DGTSSSR 1980 god (1981), pp. 185–216 Some of the runic inscriptions are written with mirror-runes (right-to-left) and are illegible, but several can be read as personal names, words and individual runes.
 The reading of them is uncertain, but they were made by people who knew or remembered runes.

 Consequently, in Kievan Rus' there were descendants of the Rus' who preserved parts of their heritage during centuries, the countryside being more conservative than towns.